PuneetKathpalia/CRM_Backend/README.md

-# �� Mini CRM Backend
+# �� CRM Backend

-Hey there! 👋 Welcome to the backend part of our Mini CRM Platform.
+Hey there! 👋 Welcome to the backend part of our CRM Platform.
 We've built this with **Node.js + Express + MongoDB** to handle all the heavy lifting for your customer relationship management needs.

 ## 🎯 What We Handle